-Parent Teacher and/or Student Led Interviews are conducted mid-year.
+Parent Teacher and/or Student Led Conference are conducted mid-year.
 This is an opportunity for you to discuss your child's progress in detail.

-In addition you are always welcome to make an appointment with the teacher.
+In addition you are always welcome to make an appointment with your child's teacher.

-1.10 SCHOOL HOURS
+1.9 SCHOOL HOURS